ronaldroe/StarkyCMS/README.md

 ----
 ##Starky Standard Arguments

+###*author_id - int*
+Sets the id of the user to be associated with the post as the author Works with: set methods

 ###*col_names - array*
 Used to target posts table columns that do not have an attached argument.
 Works with: get_posts()